-UDB version of the Finnish database bases on Income Distribution Survey of Statistics Finland.
-Until 2016 UDB version of EU-SILC was merged with variables from Income Distribution Survey.
+FI\2014\a1 and before: UDB version of the Finnish database bases on Income Distribution Survey of Statistics Finland.
+Until 2016 UDB version of EU-SILC was merged with variables from Income Distribution Survey (sometimes also refereed as Finnish national SILC).
 Last EUROMOD database to use the variables was FI\2014\a1.

-EUROMOD database FI\2015\a1 and forward only includes variables from UDB EU-SILC.
+FI\2015\a1 t o FI\2019\a1:EUROMOD database FI\2015\a1 and forward only includes variables from UDB EU-SILC.
 Disaggregated variables presented in 3.3.3 are less accurate in FI\2015\a2 and forward when compared to FI\2014\a1.